simplyequipped/pyjs8call/README.md

     This will also install *psutil* for cross platform process management.

-3. Launch JS8Call to configure audio and CAT interface settings.
-Launching the application and exiting normally will initilize the configuration file.
+3. Launch JS8Call to configure audio and CAT interface settings as needed.
+Launching the application and exiting normally will also initilize the configuration file, which is required by *pyjs8call*.

 &nbsp;